MCT-master/mct-master.github.io/_posts_draft/2018-11-20-Group-B-DSP-workshop.md

 <figcaption>Shreejay and Mari improv</figcaption>
 </figure>

-Mari used a midikeyboard to play the VST instrument she made, which was based on a basic saw synth from the [Cabbage beginner page.](http://cabbageaudio.com/docs/beginner_synth/?fbclid=IwAR3GcRXna3ib5dgD0J8BTKjtalecbLCgwL0fv_ZaH3DiFhJVPeDIW9VoDS4 "Cabbage beginner synth")  From Oslo she was able to manipulate the synth with reverb and ring modulator-effects, also made in Cabbage and Csound.
+Mari used a midi keyboard to play the VST instrument she made, which was based on a basic saw synth from the [Cabbage beginner page.](http://cabbageaudio.com/docs/beginner_synth/?fbclid=IwAR3GcRXna3ib5dgD0J8BTKjtalecbLCgwL0fv_ZaH3DiFhJVPeDIW9VoDS4 "Cabbage beginner synth")  From Oslo she was able to manipulate the synth with reverb and ring modulator-effects, also made in Cabbage and Csound.

 Ashane’s set up was made with a plugin consisting a reverb, delay and a saturation.
 The delay time was set to 200ms.
 The reverb and saturation can be controlled from knobs.
 This was used in combination with a percussion patch loaded in Ableton live.
 The drum kit was loaded into a midi track and routed to the VST to make long repetitive kick, snare and cymbal sounds.
 The main idea was to provide some kind of a rhythmic pulse in the performance.